 The Rhode Island Equipment Dealership Act regulates the relationships between dealers and suppliers of many different kinds of equipment, including "yard and garden equipment, attachments, accessories, and repair parts."
 R.I.
 Gen. Laws § 6-46-2.
-The statute defines "dealer" as "a person, corporation, or partnership primarily engaged in the business of retail sales of...yard and garden equipment, attachments, accessories, and repair parts."
+The statute defines "dealer" as "a person, corporation, or partnership primarily engaged in the business of retail sales of farm and utility tractors, forestry equipment, industrial or construction equipment, farm implements, farm machinery, yard and garden equipment, attachments, accessories, and repair parts."
 Id. at § 6-46-2(2).
 "Inventory" is defined as "farm, utility, forestry, industrial or construction equipment, implements, machinery, yard and garden equipment, attachments, or repair parts."
 Id. at § 6-46-2(4).
 "Supplier" is defined as "a wholesaler, manufacturer, or distributor of inventory who enters into a dealer agreement with a dealer."
 Id. at § 6-46-2(7).